Best Practices:

 Here is that same entry with an annotation:

 Ingri D'aulaire, and Edgar Parin D'aulaire.
 D’Aulaires’ Book of Greek Myths.
 Doubleday, An Imprint Of Random House Children’s Books, A Division Of Penguin Random House Llc, 2017.
 This book has short versions of all of the major Greek myths including gods, goddesses, heroes and monsters.
-This book had excellent coverage of the Persephone and Hades story and provided superb details that helped make my final presentation of the story much stronger.
+This book had excellent coverage of the Persephone and Hades story and provided superb details - such as how Hades managed to trick Persephone and kidnap her - that helped make my final presentation of the story much stronger.

 Want to know more about annotated bibliographies?
 Check out this page on the Purdue O.W.L.